bryance-oyang/gpu_finite_element/README.md

 the finite element method and CUDA.
 Also has CPU-only version without CUDA dependency.

-Features 3rd order elements (cubic shape functions).
+Has up to 3rd order 2D triangular elements (cubic shape functions).

 ![beam.png](beam.png)
 *Image: von Mises stress of 2D beam fixed on left and pulled down by gravity*